-3.3.4 Student Support Services must be informed immediately if there is an outbreak of any infectious disease in a house or flat or if a student is seriously ill.
+3.3.4 Student Support and Careers Service must be informed immediately if there is an outbreak of any infectious disease in a house or flat or if a student is seriously ill.

 3.3.5 Students must inform their departments of all special circumstances, personal or medical, that may affect their academic performance by completing a ‘Special Circumstances Form’, ensuring they submit it along with all appropriate supporting evidence at the time they are affected.

 3.3.6 Students must update their student record immediately upon any change to their home and term-time addresses.
-They are also strongly encouraged to provide emergency contact details.
+Students must also provide emergency contact details.
 Student records can be accessed here.